jbryer/CompStats/Installation/Install.md

 * [RStudio](#InstallRStudio) RStudio is an excellent Integrated Development Environment (IDE) designed specifically for R, LaTeX, and Sweave development.

+* [R Packages](#rsetup) Once R and the supporting software has been installed, it is necessary to install a core set of R packages commonly used.

 ## Download Links <a id='downloads'></a> ##